herniated/udacity-final/README.md

 # udacity-final

-This application will allow creation of a sports league and the addition of players to the league.
-A League has one name property and can have many players registered in the league.
-This repo includes both a backend API and a frontend client.
-The backend is an AWS serverless application using AWS Cloud Formation, API Gateway, Dynamo DB (2 tables), Lambda functions, function-level permissions, logging, distributed tracing, request validation.
+This application provides the ability to create sports leagues and add players to the leagues.
+A League can have one name property and have many players registered for the league.
+This repository includes both a backend API and a frontend client.
+The backend API is an AWS serverless application using AWS Cloud Formation, API Gateway, Dynamo DB (2 tables), Lambda functions, function-level permissions, logging, distributed tracing, request validation.
 The code is split into multiple layers, separating business logic from I/O related code.
 In addition, Auth0 is used Authentication.

 # Backend Info